Table of Contents

 Also like that earlier effort, the film milks the mystique of traditional tribal practices for shock value and has no shortage of gory visuals: blackened organs are pulled out of bodies, bloodied animal carcasses are sloshed around rooms, and eyes are slashed out of their sockets.

 What sets them apart, then, is the commitment that writer Marcos Gabriel puts into the characters and tying their journey directly into the story he is trying to tell.

 The central character of Cristina here is a much more complex and juicy creation than the one-dimensional protagonists of The Green Inferno.
 Her motives for getting involved in the drama are much darker, and she goes through an interesting personal transformation through her ordeal.

 The Old Ways smartly throws the audience almost directly right into Cristina’s predicament without much build-up and works its way backwards into filling out how she got into this situation and exactly what lies ahead for her.

 Exposition is slowly doled out in character-driven scenes that push the narrative forward at a steady pace, with plenty of shocking set pieces and the aforementioned plentiful gore to keep things exciting.

 There is also a lot of great subtext and deeper themes going on here.
-Like the 2013 remake of Evil Dead, The Old Ways uses demonic possession and exorcism as metaphor for horrific real-life issues like addiction and expulsing deep rooted trauma.
+Like the 2013 remake of Evil Dead, The Old Ways uses demonic possession and exorcism as metaphors for horrific real-life issues like addiction and expulsing deep-rooted trauma.